rsanabani/ibmValues/perception/perception_tweets.md

 We are is analyzing a batch of tweets that discuss various aspects of open-source AI ecosystems, decentralized technologies, incentivized testnets, corporate involvement in open-source, community engagement, emerging AI tools, and related themes.
 Your goal is to help us understand how to better engage with and amplify their open-source presence.
 This involves identifying key trends, community sentiments, and factors influencing adoption and collaboration.

 **Input Data Description:**
 You have been provided with a set of tweets as input.
-Do your best to separate and understand tweets logically and understand teh collection of tweets in their entirety.
+Do your best to separate and understand tweets logically and understand the collection of tweets in their entirety.
 Extract and analyze data carefully and accurately.

 **Instructions:**
 1. **Read through all provided tweets carefully before producing results.**